crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 provider-azure and provider-gcp as another way of generating CRDs and controllers so that they can reach the goal of coverage really fast.
 Then the community can keep investing in that single provider and make each CRD mature enough to depend on in production.
-In this way, we can increase the usage to attract cloud vendors to come and join the maintainership of these providers.
+In this way, we can increase the usage by increasing both the coverage and the maturity of the CRDs in a consolidated way.
-Once they do, they can progressively migrate resources to their choice of technology similar to how we plan on changing the underlying implementation with conversion webhook.
+This increase in usage can attract cloud vendors to come and join the maintainership of these providers.
+Once they do, they can either progressively convert the implementation of the controllers to their choice of technology or start with new providers which we can suggest people to use and we can provide migration tooling from the community-maintained one.
+In either case, the users would see a clear path forward and we'd not waste any efforts by the community.

 There are several reasons to choose this approach instead of having providers separated by their implementation.
 Let's take a look at them one by one.

 ### Dependence on Terraform Provider

-The generic Terrajet controller calls Terraform CLI which in turn calls the Terraform provider to operate.
+The generic Terrajet controller calls Terraform CLI which in turn calls its Terraform provider to operate.
 Each CRD has its own completely independent reconciler thread configured to work with the schema of that resource.